Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

 <p>You can probably come up with some more examples to cover email validation, but these are sufficient cases.
-I've introduced <code>DummyModel</code> here, to have a generic object that can be validated, so the <code>ActiveModel::Validations</code> module is needed and an accessor for an email.
+I've introduced <code>DummyModel</code> here, to have a generic object that can be validated so the <code>ActiveModel::Validations</code> module is needed and an accessor for an email.
 Let's implement the actual validation:</p>

 ``` ruby usecases/email_validator.rb